 4. Be ruthless.
 As you see how nice it is to have free space on your counters, you may find more gadgets that can be kept in a cabinet rather than out.
 Always be on the lookout for these items, and keep working to streamline your kitchen.

 Arranging your kitchen appliances doesn’t have to be a daunting task.
 With a little bit of planning, you can create a functional and stylish space that will make cooking and meal prep a breeze.

-By following these simple tips, on how to arrange kitchen appliances on a counter so you can create a kitchen that is both convenient and functional.
-A room you love to be in So get organized and enjoy whipping up delicious meals in your beautifully arranged kitchen.
+By following these simple tips on how to arrange kitchen appliances on a counter, you can create a kitchen that is both convenient and functional.
+A room you love to be in, So get organized and enjoy whipping up delicious meals in your beautifully arranged kitchen.